cfengine/documentation/overview/glossary.markdown

 #### CFEngine 3.x

-Major version 3 of the CFEngine software, started in 2008 and going up to the present day.
+Major version 3 of the CFEngine software was initiated in 2008 and is maintained to the present day.
-This comes in several editions, both Open Source and Commercial.
+It comes in both Enterprise and Open Source Community editions.

 #### CFEngine Community